No Fires - Fire Danger Extreme - No Fuego

 Trails of Pinnacles

-Pinnacles National Monument has more than 30 miles that showcase the beauty of the monument up close and personal.
+Pinnacles National Park has more than 30 miles of trails that showcase the beauty of the park up close and personal.
 Hikes range from flat stretches of grasslands to uphill climbs through talus caves onward to the rocky spires that Pinnacles is famous for.
-If you are new to the monument, consult with a Ranger at the Pinnacles Visitor Center, the Bear Gulch Nature Center, or the West Pinnacles Visitor Contact Station.
+If you are new to the park, consult with a Ranger at the Pinnacles Visitor Center, the Bear Gulch Nature Center, or the West Pinnacles Visitor Contact Station.
 They can provide advice about trails, as well as recommendations for different fitness and experience levels.

 Pinnacles Visitor Center to Bear Gulch Day Use Area